unwantedfriedchicken/rpgmakermz-plugins/dev/towerdefense/README.md

 ### **Config Tower Defense** (required)

-This is used for configuration and calculating some grid, configuration terrain is using terrain tag
+This is used for configuration and initialize the mode make it parallel if you want current map have tower defense mode

+### **Disable Tower Defense**

+This will disable & destroy any tower defense mode,

 ### **Limit Animation**